Learning to traverse convective flows at moderate to high Rayleigh numbers: Results and discussion

-To verify quantitatively that this rightward shift is driven by the stronger flow intensity at higher $Ra$, we relate the agent's kinematic capability to the Eulerian flow statistics.
-We define the particle's dimensionless active terminal velocity in a quiescent fluid, determined by the balance between horizontal propulsion and Stokes drag, as $U_{t,\max}^* = St\mathcal{A}_{\max}\Lambda$.
-We then calculate the navigable-area fraction $\gamma$, defined as the spatiotemporal average fraction of the domain in which the particle's terminal speed exceeds the local fluid speed, i.e. $U_{t,\max}^* > \|\bm{u}_{f}^*\|$.
-As shown in figure~\ref{fig:success_rate}($b$), plotting the success rate against the navigable-area fraction $\gamma$ collapses the curves for all Rayleigh numbers.
-The success rate exhibits a sharp, phase-transition-like increase over a narrow interval, $0.05 \le \gamma \le 0.20$.
-This result confirms that the higher actuation required at large $Ra$ arises from the shrinking fraction of kinematically navigable regions; $\gamma$ therefore serves as a unifying parameter governing reachability.
-Furthermore, the slight residual divergence highlights the secondary role of flow topology.
+To examine the relation between the rightward shift and the increasing flow intensity at higher \(Ra\), we compare the agent's kinematic capability with the Eulerian flow statistics.
+We define the particle's dimensionless active terminal velocity in a quiescent fluid, determined by the balance between horizontal propulsion and Stokes drag, as \(U_{t,\max}^* = St\mathcal{A}_{\max}\Lambda\).
+We then calculate the navigable-area fraction \(\gamma\), defined as the spatiotemporal average fraction of the domain in which the particle's terminal speed exceeds the local fluid speed, i.e. \(U_{t,\max}^* > \|\bm{u}_{f}^*\|\).
+As shown in figure~\ref{fig:success_rate}(\textit{b}), plotting the success rate against the navigable-area fraction \(\gamma\) largely collapses the curves for all Rayleigh numbers.
+The success rate exhibits a sharp increase over a narrow interval, \(0.05 \le \gamma \le 0.20\).
+This result suggests that the higher actuation required at large \(Ra\) is predominantly associated with the shrinking fraction of kinematically navigable regions.
+Thus, \(\gamma\) provides a useful reduced parameter for organising the baseline reachability data within the present convective-flow setting.
+However, \(\gamma\) alone does not fully determine the success probability, because it measures local kinematic accessibility but does not encode the finite-time connectivity of the navigable regions.
+Different flows, or different time windows, with similar \(\gamma\) may therefore yield different success probabilities if their LCS connectivity differs.
+The slight residual spread among the collapsed curves in figure~\ref{fig:success_rate}(\textit{b}) is likely related to this effect.
+In particular, as \(Ra\) increases, coherent roll barriers become increasingly fragmented and intermittent plume-assisted pathways emerge, modifying the transport connectivity even at comparable values of \(\gamma\).